-45.5.
-Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 45.1 above, is always kept in view.
+- 4338.6.
+Any income not required in any financial year for the maintenance of fellowships shall, at the discretion of Council, be carried forward for expenditure on fellowships in a subsequent year. - 4338.7.
+Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 4338.1 above, is always kept in view.